unitymakesus/rtp/wp-content/plugins/password-protect-page/README.txt

 13. Customize password form text and design with WordPress Customizer.

+14. This is our default PPWP sitewide login form.

+15. This is our default PPWP single password form.

-14. Control the visibility of your password protected content.
+16. Control the visibility of your password protected content.

-15. Enable this option to show excerpt of password protected content.
+17. Enable this option to show excerpt of password protected content.

 == Upgrade Notice ==

 N/A

 == Changelog ==

+= 1.4.5.1 =

+- [Feature] Share hook to handle tabs in sitewide sub-menu

+- [Improvement] Improve individual password form customizer

+- [BugFix] Use space instead of &nbsp; in single password form

+- [Improvement] Share hook to support custom form before rendering the password form.

+= 1.4.5 =

+* [Feature] Add option which forces to show content

+* [Feature] Allow users customize sitewide protection

+* [Feature] Display error message for sitewide protection

+* [Feature] Improve password form and customizer function

+* [Improvement] Move sitewide tab in sub-menu

+* [Improvement] Page visibility function always run in frontend

+* [BugFix] Allow displaying content in RSS while in protection

 = 1.4.4 =